osolong/android-scripts/README.md

 0.2

 ##Description
-Make sure android sdk and repo links are up to date before running this script
+Make sure and repo links are up to date before running this script

 Configures an ubuntu host PC.
 Will perform the following actions:
   - Setup Git
   - Create ssh RSA key
-  - Install Android SDK tools
   - Create udev rules to conenct an android device.
   - Download the latest repo tool
   - Install a TFTP server